 Chassis: Mercedes Sprinter

 Based in Winkler, Canada.
 Leisure Travel Vans used to manufacture the Free Spirit, a Class B RV on the Mercedes Sprinter chassis.
-The company now specializes in small Class C RVs.
+We finally got to see one of these in person recently, check out this quick tour of a 2015 Free Spirit SS by LTV.

 Chassis: Mercedes Sprinter